Azure-Samples/java-microservices-asa-standard-lab/LabTips.md

    az spring app restart <service-name>
    ```

+      {: .note }
-   > **Note**: You can also double check the output logs or the log tables for additional error messages related to bad config.
+   > You can also double check the output logs or the log tables for additional error messages related to bad config.

 ## Not all steps are running smoothly in the codespace (unfortunately)